 Wouldn’t it be great if we all had enough land to be able to keep our horses at home!!
-Sadly for most of us that isn’t an option and if you’re not lucky enough to have your own land you’ll need to find a livery yard or boarding stables.
-So what should you be looking forward in a livery yard and how can you tell a good one from a bad one?
+Sadly for most of us, that isn’t an option and if you’re not lucky enough to have your own land you’ll need to find a livery yard or boarding stables.
+So what should you be looking for in a livery yard and how can you tell a good one from a bad one?

 Self-board or DIY (do-it-yourself) livery

 Usually the cheapest form of livery, your horse is provided with a stable or stall (some stables will also provide you with hay and bedding) as well as access to a field or paddock.
 After that everything else is your responsibility, although some stables will also turn your horse out for you.
 If you keep your horse on a self-board arrangement you’ll have to make time to care for him a few times each day.

 Pasture board or grass livery

 Horses kept at grass livery have 24/7 access to a field with a shelter but as you would expect no stable.
 As with self-board, you’re responsible for everything to do with your horse so you will have to provide his feed, hay, etc. In some areas, pasture board isn’t available all year round to the weather conditions at certain times of the year, for example, if the ground is too frozen for horses to graze.
 In cases like this, the livery yard may have an arrangement with another stable but if not then you’ll have to find an alternative place for your horse during those months.

 Sometimes called assisted self-board this isn’t provided by all stables but does offer an option for owners who want to keep their horse at self-board but aren’t able to visit multiple times a day.
 With an assisted livery arrangement you’ll get help with things such as feeding and or turning your horse out and bringing him in although the help that is provided will vary from yard to yard.